Nature and Scope

 We would be pleased to receive any questions about these matters at copyright@amdigital.co.uk.

-Further to this, the length of time that the Mass Observation Project has been running means that it provides researchers with the potential for longitudinal analysis (analysing a writer’s responses over a number of years).
-We recognise the exciting opportunity this offers and want to continue to ensure that such work maintains the anonymity of our writers.
-If you are thinking of undertaking a study that concentrates on specific writers and uses substantial amounts of an individual’s contributions please contact the archive for guidance at moa@sussex.ac.uk.
+The length of time that the Mass Observation Project has been running means that it provides researchers with the potential for longitudinal analysis (analysing an observer’s responses over a number of years).
+We recognise the exciting opportunity this offers and want to continue to ensure that such work maintains the anonymity of observers.
+If you are thinking of undertaking a study that concentrates on specific writers and uses substantial amounts of an individual’s contributions please contact the archive for guidance.

-Further to this, the length of time that the Mass Observation Project has been running means that it provides researchers with the potential for longitudinal analysis (analysing a writer’s responses over a number of years).
-We recognise the exciting opportunity this offers and want to continue to ensure that such work maintains the anonymity of our writers.
-If you are thinking of undertaking a study that concentrates on specific writers and uses substantial amounts of an individual’s contributions please contact the archive for guidance at moa@sussex.ac.uk.
+The length of time that the Mass Observation Project has been running means that it provides researchers with the potential for longitudinal analysis (analysing an observer’s responses over a number of years).
+We recognise the exciting opportunity this offers and want to continue to ensure that such work maintains the anonymity of observers.
+If you are thinking of undertaking a study that concentrates on specific writers and uses substantial amounts of an individual’s contributions please contact the archive for guidance.

-No information about writers’ ethnicity has been recorded to date.
-Researchers looking for this information would need to read responses to Mass Observation Directives.
-We acknowledge that the voluntary and self-selecting nature of the Observers has possibly resulted in underrepresentation of minority communities.
+No information about writers’ ethnicity has been recorded prior to 2010.
+Researchers looking for this information prior to 2010 would need to read responses to Mass Observation Directives.
+From 2010 onwards, this information is available (where responders have chosen to provide it) in Document Details and will appear in search results.
+We acknowledge that the voluntary and self-selecting nature of the observers has possibly resulted in underrepresentation of minority communities.

 The relationship status of the Mass Observers has been recorded in the database by using the biographical forms completed by the Mass Observers in the early 1990s, or when they join the MOP, if this was after the 1990s.
 This form has the following tick boxes: single, married, separated, divorced, co-habiting, widowed and in a civil partnership.